-Nominations for the election of directors may be made by the Board of Directors, the GNC or any shareowner entitled to vote in the election of directors generally.
+Requests to be considered for election as a director may be made by the Board of Directors, the GNC or any shareowner entitled to vote in the election of directors generally.
 The GNC screens all candidates in the same manner regardless of the source of the recommendation.